Properties

 }

-In our case, we want to bind the "state" property of switch_1 to the "state" property of switch_2.
-We also want the binding to be bidirectional, so we specify this with the BindingFlags.
+In our case, we want to bind the "active" property of switch_1 to the "active" property of switch_2.
+We also want the binding to be bidirectional, so we specify by calling the bidirectional method.

 use gtk::prelude::*;